 The way that foods are described on the front of packaging isn’t always fully reflective of the ingredients in them.
 And it’s surprising how many of us don’t know exactly what we’re putting in our bodies.

-For example, just because something is marked as ‘low fat’, this doesn’t necessarily mean that it’s good for us – as it may still be high in sugar (this is common with natural yoghurt for example).
-And protein bars that are marketed as healthy are often packed with a range of unhealthy sweeteners and other hidden ingredients.
+For example, just because something is marked as ‘low fat’, this doesn’t necessarily mean that it’s good for us, as it may still be high in sugar (this is common with natural yoghurt, for example).
+And protein bars that are marketed as healthy are often packed with unhealthy sweeteners and other hidden ingredients.

-Therefore, it’s generally best to stick to eating as many whole, unprocessed foods as possible and to always read labels before buying something.
+Therefore, it’s generally best to eat as many whole, unprocessed foods as possible and always read labels before buying something.

 9. Check your body for lumps and bumps

-Checking your body for lumps and bumps is a quick and easy practice to add to your routine once a month – and it could help to spot cancer early.
+Checking your body for lumps and bumps is a quick and easy practice to add to your routine once a month, and it could help identify cancer early.

-Men can check their testicles themselves at home – you can read more about how to do this on the MacMillan Cancer Support website.
-And women can check their breasts at home – this helpful video from Coppafeel will talk you through the steps.
+Men can check their testicles at home.
+You can read more about how to do this on the MacMillan Cancer Support website.
+And women can check their breasts – this helpful article from Coppafeel will talk you through the steps.

-Health experts also recommend that men check their chests too.
+Health experts recommend that men check their chests, too.
 Though breast cancer in men is rare, 400 men are still affected in the UK every year.
 Dr Hillary’s useful demonstration will show you how.

-Both men and women should also check for new moles and make sure that existing moles aren’t changing in size, colour, or shape.
+Both men and women should also check for new moles and that existing ones aren’t changing in size, colour, or shape.
 Bupa’s guide has plenty of useful information on what to look for when checking moles.
+It’s also worth reading our article: 5 skin changes you shouldn’t ignore.

 If you’re ever worried about anything you find during self-examination, it’s best to seek advice from your GP.